 OK to throw.
 Due to concerns about mercury, battery producers have voluntarily eliminated mercury from alkaline batteries since 1993.
 Alkaline batteries purchased before 1993 should be taken to your household hazardous waste facility.

-> - Lead-acid batteries: Motor vehicle batteries contain about 18 pounds of lead and about one gallong of corrosive lead-contaminated sulphuric acid.
+- Lead-acid batteries: Motor vehicle batteries contain about 18 pounds of lead and about one gallon of corrosive lead-contaminated sulfuric acid.
 Lead-acid batteries can also be found in boats, snowmobiles, golf carts, motorcycles, all-terrain vehicles, and wheelchairs.
 In Minnesota, it is against the law to throw these batteries in the trash.

-> Handling tips: If you remove a battery, store it in a leak-proof container and keep it dry.
+Handling tips: If you remove a battery, store it in a leak-proof container and keep it dry.
 Keep battery away from children and pets.

 - Hybrid and plug-in electric vehicle batteries: Most of today's electric vehicles use lithium-ion batteries.
 The vehicle, plug-in kit, and battery manufacturers are jointly responsible for managing end of life rechargeable batteries under Minn.
 Stat. §§ 115A.9157 and 325E.125.
 If you own an electric vehicle, ask your dealer or contact the manufacturer for recycling instructions.

 Battery handling tips

 Store batteries in a vented plastic bucket or sturdy cardboard box.
 Do not place an airtight lid on the container because gases that vent from batteries may be trapped and create a potentially dangerous situation.

 Wash your hands with soap and water after handling batteries, or use gloves.

 If storing batteries together, place non-conducting (electrical) tape over terminals or place individual batteries in plastic bags to prevent short-circuiting.